sbardian/graphql-test/README.md

 completed    | Boolean       | Indicates if the todo is complete.
 Defaults to false. priority     | Int           | 1 is the highest priority.
 Defaults to 1.

-And the frontend developer is counting on you to implement the following operations in the graphql backend:
+And the frontend developer is counting on you to implement the following operations in the GraphQL api:
 1. **List Todos** - Retrieved todos can be sorted by the `priority`, `createdAt`, or `description` fields in ascending or descending order.
 There is no sorting by default.
 And the todos can also be filtered by the `completed` field.
 2. **Create todo** - `description` is required. `priority` is optional and should default to 1.
 The rest of the fields: `id`, `createdAt`, and `completed` should have defaults supplied for them
 3. **Update todo** - Should update a todo based on the `id` provided in the request. `description` and/or `priority` fields can be updated. `priority` must be 1 or greater if sent in request.